Buhari Appoints Sarah Alade as Adviser on Finance, Economy - THISDAYLIVE

-Alade, who handed over to the incumbent CBN governor, Mr. Godwin Emefiele, on June 3, 2014, in her capacity then as the acting CBN governor, had served in the apex bank for 23 years before retiring in 2017.
+Alade who handed over to the incumbent CBN governor, Godwin Emefiele, on June 3, 2014, in her capacity then as the acting CBN governor, had served in the apex bank for 23 years before retiring in 2017.

-She assumed office as the acting CBN governor in February 2014 after the then CBN governor, Sanusi Lamido Sanusi, was suspended by President Goodluck Jonathan, after he alleged that $49 billion was missing from the account of the Nigeria National Petroleum Corporation (NNPC).
+She assumed office as the acting CBN governor in February 2014 after the then CBN governor, Sanusi Lamido Sanusi, was suspended by the then President Goodluck Jonathan, over perceived false allegation that $49 billion was missing from the account of the Nigeria National Petroleum Corporation (NNPC).

-The terse statement by Shehu said Buhari who is currently in London approved Alade’s appointment without further details.

-The statement read: “President Muhammadu Buhari has approved the appointment of Dr. Sarah Omotunde Alade, as Special Adviser to the President on Finance and the Economy, domiciled in the Ministry of Finance, Budget and National Planning.
+The statement by Shehu read: “President Muhammadu Buhari has approved the appointment of Dr (Mrs) Sarah Omotunde Alade, as Special Adviser to the President on Finance and the Economy, domiciled in the Ministry of Finance, Budget and National Planning.

 “Dr. Alade, who holds BSc (Economics) and PhD in Management Science (Operations Research), retired from the Central Bank of Nigeria (CBN) as Deputy Governor in 2017 after spending 23 years in the apex bank.